Parks and gardens

 Parks in the west end

 Kelvingrove Park is a classic example of a Victorian park, set on the banks of the River Kelvin.
-Two of the city's most magnificent buildings stand proudly at either side of the park, Kelvingrove Art Gallery and Museum and the University of Glasgow.
+Two of the city's grandest buildings stand at either side of the park, Kelvingrove Art Gallery and Museum and the University of Glasgow.
 The park also boasts the open-air arts venue Kelvingrove Bandstand and Amphitheatre, two play parks and a skatepark.

-Not far from Byres Road, the Botanic Gardens offer a tranquil blend of green space and woodland walks.
-The Gardens are also home to two glasshouses, one of these being the beautiful Kibble Palace, which houses plants from all around the world and marble statues.
-There are self-guided trails to enjoy, including a tree trail and a river walk.
+The Botanic Gardens offer a peaceful blend of green space, woodland walks and river walks by the River Kelvin.
+The Gardens are also home to two glasshouses, including the Kibble Palace, which houses plants from all around the world and marble statues.

-Victoria Park is one of Glasgow's prettiest parks.
-It boasts an extensive range of formal floral displays, carpet bedding and hollies.
-Within Victoria Park is Fossil Grove, housing the remnants of an ancient forest, the fossilised tree stumps are thought to be around 330 million years old.
-The park is also home to a large boating pond and a children's play park.
+Victoria Park is one of Glasgow's prettiest parks with a range of floral displays, a large boating pond and children's play park.
+Within Victoria Park is Fossil Grove, housing the remnants of an ancient forest, with tree trunks thought to be around 330 million years old.

 Parks in the southside